techmuse8/XMLCreator4NSMBW/README.md

 Originally forked from the release build at https://github.com/EterSky/XMLCreator

 # Supported Versions
 So far, only tested on the US version and briefly tested on the EUR version.
 Untested on the JPN version but should work.
 No support for the KOR or TWN versions at this time but may come later.
+CHN support is probably a hard no.

 # How to run